|How to Select and Size an English Saddle for a Rider|

 |Trail riders/Fox hunters can choose nearly any type of saddle that makes them comfortable.
 Many people favor an all-purpose saddle, which melds design features required for both jumping and flatwork into one saddle.
 Flaps are generally longer than those of a jumping saddle, yet not as long and cut on a more forward rotation than the average dressage saddle.
 Some all-purpose saddles have enough of a knee block and forward rotation to allow a rider to assume a jumping position.
 Seat depths vary slightly to address the need for rider preferences, but in general these too are not as shallow as a saddle designed strictly for jumping.
 Billet straps are short.|

-After you've determined the type of saddle you need, consider these key points to determine appropriate saddle fit:
+After you've determined the type of saddle you need, consider these key points to determine appropriate saddle size and fit:

 Hip to knee length determines where your knee and leg fit in accordance to the angle and point of the flap.
 When you try out saddles, look to fit this part of your leg first.
 The rotation and size of the saddle flap should complement the angle of your leg.
 Your knee should hit at the top point of the flap with at least two fingers to spare.

 Saddle seat size affects your comfort level, ability to move and your effectiveness in your riding.
 Ignore the seat size measurement of the saddle, and work with what actually fits your body.
 Every manufacturer's saddle sizing will feel different between models of saddles.
 Most saddles require that you fit between three to four fingers (or a hand's width) behind your bottom and the tip of the cantle.
 If you feel confined in a deep seated saddle, then try the next seat size up.

 Tip: The saddle seat size of an English saddle is measured in inches from either of the nail heads or brads on each side of the pommel to the middle of the cantle.